Chivalry of a Failed Knight: Production

 After winning an award for his previous light novel series Danzai no Exceed, Riku Misora decided to write a sport-related novel in the vein of Akamitsu Awamura's Mugen no Linkage.

 Media

 Light novels

 The original release of the series was in a light novel format, which was written by Riku Misora and illustrated by Won.
-Chivalry of a Failed Knight has been published by SB Creative's GA Bunko imprint since July 16, 2013.
+Chivalry of a Failed Knight had been published by SB Creative's GA Bunko imprint since July 16, 2013.
 In December 2021, Misora stated that the final volume of the series is set to be released before the end of 2022.
+The series ended with the nineteenth volume, released on December 15, 2023.
 Sol Press acquired the license to the series and released the first three volumes in English on November 16, 2019.
 They released five volumes in total before going defunct.
+On November 17, 2023, J-Novel Club announced at Anime NYC that they licensed the series for English publication.